SyedAli00896/ecommerce-test/README.md

 ## Development Notes

 ### Code Organization

 - Components are modular and reusable
 - API routes follow Next.js conventions
 - Environment variables are server-side only
 - Bootstrap classes used throughout for consistency

 ### Best Practices Implemented

 - Error handling on all async operations
 - Loading states for better UX
 - Input validation on API routes
 - Responsive design with Bootstrap
 - Clean code with comments
 - Security-first approach for wallet addresses

-## Future Enhancements

-Potential features to add:
-- [ ] Transaction history tracking
-- [ ] Multiple cryptocurrency support (BTC, USDT, etc.)
-- [ ] QR code generation for wallet addresses
-- [ ] Transaction amount input and gas estimation
-- [ ] ENS (Ethereum Name Service) resolution
-- [ ] Multi-language support
-- [ ] Dark mode toggle

-## License

-This project is open source and available for educational purposes.

-## Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review the testing checklist
-3. Check browser console for error messages
-4. Ensure all prerequisites are met

----

-**Built with ❤️ using Next.js, ethers.js, and Bootstrap**